writethedocs/www/docs/guide/tools/git_basics.rst

         remote: Total 5 (delta 0), reused 0 (delta 0), pack-reused 0
         Receiving objects: 100% (5/5), done.

 #.
-After the repository is cloned, compare the contents of the cloned directory and your GitHub respository.
+After the repository is cloned, compare the contents of the cloned directory and your GitHub repository.
 They should be identical.